 But we had added molding and shutters as doors (Brian knocked out by hand all the wood slats so I could staple fabric into the frames as the very first DIY project we ever did as newlyweds!) and I painted it various colors over the years.
 And it served us well.

-It was time to move to a grown-up cabinet, though, that had storage on the bottom instead of wasted space like our make-shift cabinet.
+It was time to move to an actual cabinet, though, that had storage on the bottom instead of wasted space like our make-shift cabinet.
 I sold it in our big sale and have kept the money waiting until I found just the right piece that I would love and would serve us well.

 Oh, but these babies do not come up on Craigslist I learned.
 Until a few weeks ago when I looked and saw an estate sale being held in a grange hall.
 I don’t usually look at those ads – why I did this time, I don’t know – and as I was scrolling through the list of their items, up popped this lovely cabinet!!

-I still need to give it a light sanding and then I plan to apply a Restore-A-Finish to cover the water marks, nicks and scratches that invariably come with a piece this age (remember what it did to this dresser?).
+I still need to give it a light sanding and then apply a Restore-A-Finish to cover the water marks, nicks and scratches that invariably come with a piece this age (remember what it did to this dresser?).